Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Python
   * Java
   * .NET
-* The code is “compiled” into a CloudFormation template (JSON/YAML)
+* The code is "compiled" into a CloudFormation template (JSON/YAML)
 * You can therefore deploy infrastructure and application runtime code together
 * Great for Lambda functions
 * Great for Docker containers in ECS / EKS